No Identity Protection is Guaranteed

 You hear it all the time, but it bears repeating: Never give personal information out over the phone unless you initiate the call and never enter information into a form you reached by a link in an email.
 Always type the website directly into your browser and navigate from there.
 If in doubt, call the company that sent the email or made the phone call and ask if it’s legitimate.

 Having an unlisted phone number cuts down on the number of phone solicitations you receive and cuts down on people just pulling a phone number and address out of the book and giving it as their own.
 It also cuts down on some junk mail solicitors that compile their lists from phone listings.

 Don’t give out your SSN unless you have no other choice

 Many places that ask for your SSN (except banks or those issuing credit) will accept another identifier if you ask.
 Many are aware of the problems of identity theft and may be willing to work with you.
-If asked for your SSN, ask why they need it and if there is an alternative and, if you’re not satisfied with the answer, consider whether or not you’re willing to take the risk.
+If someone asks for your SSN, ask why they need it and if there is an alternative and, if you’re not satisfied with the answer, consider whether or not you’re willing to take the risk.

-Don’t carry your SNN with you
+Don’t carry your SSN with you

 Don’t carry anything with your SSN in your wallet or purse unless you are going to need it that day.
 If your wallet or purse is stolen it’s a pain to cancel and reissue credit cards and bank accounts, but it’s so much worse if the thief gets your SSN in the bargain.
 While you’re at it, purge your wallet of any credit cards, insurance cards, or other identifying information you don’t use on a regular basis to cut down on the items a thief has access to.